Updated April 2026

 Switching or Renewing Prestige Car Insurance

-Renewal is a good time to reassess whether your prestige cover still matches your vehicle's current value and your usage patterns.
+Renewal is a good time to reassess whether your prestige cover still matches your vehicle's current value and how you use it.

 1. Review your agreed value

 Vehicle values change over time.
-Make sure the agreed value still reflects what it would cost to replace your vehicle with an equivalent.
+Ensure the agreed value still reflects what it would cost to replace your vehicle with an equivalent.

 2. Check for feature changes

-Providers may update their cover features, approved repairer lists or excess structures at renewal.
-Compare the new schedule with the old.
+Providers may update their cover features, authorised repairer lists or excess structures at renewal.
+Compare the new schedule against the previous one.

 3. Update your usage and storage

-If your driving habits, storage arrangements or security have changed, update the insurer as this can affect both cover and pricing.
+If your driving habits, storage arrangements or security have changed, let the insurer know as this can affect both cover and pricing.

 4. Compare specialist options